Neroptik/srp6a-demo/README.md

 a one-time client challenge `A` and uses all the information to compute a password proof `M1`.
 It then posts to the server the email, `A`+`M1` as the user's credentials.
 The user experience is that they enter their username and password and hit submit and are logged in; just like a normal login form.

-Note that the server has to remember the one-time server challenge `B` that it gave to the browser in order to check the user's password proof `A`+`M1`.
+Note that the server has to remember the one-time ephemeral private key `b` that corresponds to the server challenge `B` that it gave to the browser in order to check the user's password proof `A`+`M1`.
 This requires that temporary authentication state within is held on the server between step1 and step2.
 This can be held in either the database, the server session or a server cache for the short duration of the login protocol.
 Spring Security does not expose the user `HTTPSession` to the `AuthenticationProvider`.
 So the demo code uses a Guava cache with a timeout to hold the state for the brief period of the login exchange.
 As of Thinbus 1.2.1 the state is serialisable so an alternative approach for a large stateless website would be to hold the temporary authentication state in the DB rather than in an in-memory cache.

 ## Demo

-The demo may be running at [http://thinbus-n00p.rhcloud.com/](http://thinbus-n00p.rhcloud.com/) if not then you should have the build tool compile and run a local server with the two commands in the next section.

-The very latest code has been seen to work on IE8+, Edge, Chrome, FF, Safari (the rhcloud.com demo may be out of date).
+The very latest code has been seen to work on IE8+, Edge, Chrome, FF, Safari:

 ## Building And Running